microbinfie-hackathon2020/CSIS/.github/ISSUE_TEMPLATE/workflow-contribution.md

 ---

 **What is the software**
-Provide a name and a URL to the software
+Provide a name and a URL to the software, preferably with the specific version you've tested

 **The claim**
 Provide a link to where you claimed this software in Issues.